Shayne Gostisbehere

 From that point, a recurring knee injury began to impact Gostisbehere's career.
 He was initially injured in October 2019 during a game against the Colorado Avalanche, and dropped from 65 points the year prior to only 37 points in the 2018–19 season.
 An acute injury to the knee in January 2020 forced Gostisbehere to undergo arthroscopy, and his performance continued to suffer when he was brought back prematurely from the surgery.
 Gostisbehere underwent a second arthroscopic surgery during the NHL's COVID-19 shutdown and helped the Flyers advance over the Montreal Canadiens in the 2020 Stanley Cup playoffs.
 He struggled to find a rhythm the following year, after missing the first six games of the season to COVID-19, and was further limited by a placement on waivers, another knee injury, and a two-game suspension that May.
 Difficulties managing the salary cap imposed by the NHL for the 2021–22 season forced the Flyers to trade Gostisbehere to Arizona in July 2021.
 He signed a three-year, $9.6 million contract with the Carolina Hurricanes on July 1, 2024.
+Gostisbehere won the Stanley Cup with the Hurricanes in 2026.

 Early life and education

 Gostisbehere was born on April 20, 1993, in Pembroke Pines, Florida.
 His father Regis was Basque, born in the French Basque Country, but moved to Florida in the hopes of becoming a professional jai alai player.
-It was there that he met Gostisbehere’s mother, Christine, who was working at the local jai alai venue.
+It was there that he met Gostisbehere's mother, Christine, who was working at the local jai alai venue.
 When Gostisbehere was two years old, his father suffered a career-ending eye injury.
-Gostisbehere’s sister was a figure skater, and he would accompany her at the local ice rink, which sparked his interest in ice hockey.
+Gostisbehere's sister was a figure skater, and he would accompany her at the local ice rink, which sparked his interest in ice hockey.
 His maternal grandfather, Denis Brodeur, was a Québécois hockey player for a traveling hockey league based in West Palm Beach, Florida, and he began teaching his grandson how to skate when Gostisbehere was three years old.

-The Florida Panthers of the National Hockey League (NHL) began playing six months before Gostisbehere was born, and he learned how to ice skate at the Panthers' training facility in Coral Springs, Florida.
+The Florida Panthers of the National Hockey League (NHL) began playing six months after Gostisbehere was born, and he learned how to ice skate at the Panthers' training facility in Coral Springs, Florida.
 While skating with the Junior Panthers under-18 'AAA' ice hockey team, Gostisbehere helped to win the Presidents' Day AAA Challenge championship in 2007.
 As an adolescent, Gostisbehere spent two years at Marjory Stoneman Douglas High School.
 Rather than play for the school hockey team, which was less competitive than he desired, Gostisbehere played on traveling teams before transferring to South Kent School, a boarding school in Connecticut, to finish his high school education and continue his hockey career.